Applied AI

 Failure modes and mitigations

 Common failure modes include data quality degradation, model drift, data provenance gaps, regressive updates, and security breaches.
-Mitigation strategies include:
+Mitigations include data quality gates, drift monitoring, immutable decision logs, robust access controls, and graceful degradation when parts of the pipeline fail.

 Technical due diligence and modernization considerations